 See also: Catapult Launch Coasters

-The Twister Coaster is similar to other spinning wild mouse coasters produced by other manufacturers.
-Unlike other company’s models, Twister Coasters use individual lap bar restraints for the riders.
+The Twister Coaster is similar to other spinning wild mouse coasters produced by various companies.
+Unlike other manufacturers’ models, Twister Coasters use individual lap bar restraints for the riders.
 Like the Reverchon Wild Mouse models, up to four riders sit in a single row across the car.
-The Twister Coaster comes in several set sizes or can be customised to a theme park’s specification.
+The Twister Coaster comes in several set sizes or can be customized to a theme park’s specification.

 The Zamperla Air Force coaster is a suspended family coaster themed to airplanes.
 The track layout typically has 180° hairpin turns although it rarely elevates like a standard coaster.
 The suspended cars swing side-to-side as they travel along the track.
 Up to four children or two adults can fit in each car.
 To date (Jan 2013) there are three Air Force coasters in the world; two in Europe, one in India.